NMRExchangeFormat/NEF/specification/Overview.md

     1. The identifying strings are case sensitive, and the same object must have the same name (including casing) throughout the file - except for the use of wildcard names for atoms, as described below.

+    2. Residue and atom names of the molecule are taken from the RCSB-curated chemical compound desciptions.
+For standard residues these should match the IUPAC nomenclature, but in case of conflict, the RCSB naming takes preference.
+For residues that do not match any RCSB chemical compound, IUPAC names should be used for atom name, and residue names may be freely chosen; where technically possible it is recommended to use names that can not be confused with RCSB residue names (e.g. with four or more letters).

-Residue and atom names of the molecule are taken from the RCSB-curated chemical compound desciptions.
-Atom names and standard 3-letter-type residue names must match the molecule names also in casing in order to count as assignments to the molecule.
+    3. Atom names and
+    standard 3-letter-type residue names must match the molecule names also in casing in order to count as assignments to the molecule.
 Currently this means that they must be ALL-UPPER-CASE, but if in the future mmCif